 Not only does every company need a product to sell, they also need customers and a team.

 If you were considering building a company in China, you have to get to know the locals.
 It’s very difficult to find people who are willing to uproot themselves and move to China to work (we’d suggest connecting with people originally from China who want to move back).

 That also means understanding social norms.
 For example, it’s common for people in China to work crazier hours, despite the marginal productivity increase that comes with it.

 In North America and the western world, phones are considered an interruption to an in-person meeting.
 If your phone rang, you would silence it or turn it off and apologize, unless it was an emergency.
 In China, the default is the opposite — people almost always take calls while they’re in meetings.
 (This is an observation, not a suggestion).

 In many Chinese companies, each person is working on a small thing and making sure that one thing is great.
 In North America, you can always find small, overambitious, teams building bigger products.

-If you don’t speak mandarin, it’s going to be difficult for you to negotiate with Chinese manufacturers.
+If you don’t speak Mandarin, it’s going to be difficult for you to negotiate with Chinese manufacturers.
 Despite the cost and time savings, Skype calls won’t be a good replacement for this in-person presence.
-Even though the client Connected Lab works with is mostly English-speaking, we still find being there in-person to skyrocket our project team’s productivity.
+Even though the client Connected works with are mostly English-speaking, we still find being there in-person to skyrocket our project team’s productivity.